Engineering Co-ops and Careers

 Rocket Style Career Closet

-The Catharine S. Eberly Center for Women and Career Services are thrilled to announce that Kate’s Closet and The Professional Menswear Closet have merged into one inclusive space to make professional clothing available to all Rocket students located in the Lancelot Thompson Student Union 3rd floor.
+The Catharine S. Eberly Center for Women and the Rocket Career Center are thrilled to announce that Kate’s Closet and The Professional Menswear Closet have merged into one inclusive space to make professional clothing available to all Rocket students located in the Lancelot Thompson Student Union 3rd floor.

 Change Of Employer policy